 Lastly, to provide the desired highlighting, drag your newly created Sales Spotlight on color.

 Your worksheet should look as follows (notice all sales below $10,000 are highlighted differently):

-Note: Stephen Few (a great resource when it comes to dashboard design) wrote a paper on color/data-ink ratio that can be found here.
+Note: Read the paper Stephen Few (a great resource when it comes to dashboard design) wrote on color/data-ink ratio.

 - Make sure your visualization allows users to accurately compare values.
 If packed bubbles or a word chart makes it difficult to accurately compare values, consider a scatter plot or a map to show data in a way that makes it easy to compare values.

 In the worksheet below packed bubbles are used to display sales by product.
 This way of visualizing the data has an undesirable “data-to-ink ratio” and it is really hard to accurately compare the sales of the different products.

 In the below visualization, the same information is displayed in a scatter plot.
 In this visualization it is much easier to identify outliers.
 In addition, further details like product category can be put on color to convey more information.

 To sum it all up, Tableau dashboard creation is part art and part science.
 Use both sides of your brain when creating your dashboards.
 Visualizations are about more than simply presenting the numbers in your reports; they are about effective use of graphical elements to enable insights and “aha” moments for your users.
 Adhering to these dashboard guidelines will help you design for beauty, impact and insight.
 Remember, the “best” dashboard is one that is used.